SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 Given our definition of `Matchers`, Rust will emit different copies of `Matchers` for each concrete type of `Matcher`.
 This also means that Rust will not allow us to combine different types of matcher objects, even if all of them implement the `Matcher<T>` trait for the same `T`.

 So, we need a different way to combine matchers.

-Rust offers [trait object](https://doc.rust-lang.org/book/ch17-02-trait-objects.html), which points to both an instance of a type implementing a trait and a table that is used to look up trait methods on that type at runtime.
+We have already seen [trait objects](#connecting-assertions-and-matchers---using-blanket-trait-and-trait-object), which point to both an instance of a type implementing a trait and a table that is used to look up trait methods on that type at runtime.
 We create a trait object by specifying either `&` reference or a `Box<T>` smart pointer, then the `dyn` keyword, and then specifying the relevant trait.
-Trait objects enable storing objects regardless of their specific types, as long as they fulfill the required behavior specified by a trait.
+Trait objects enable storing objects (inside a struct) regardless of their specific types, as long as they fulfill the required behavior specified by a trait.

-> When we use trait objects, Rust must use [dynamic dispatch](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).

 > In Rust, [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) is a pointer type that uniquely owns a heap allocation of type T.
 > `Box::new(x: T)` allocates memory on heap and then places `x` into it.